gohugoio/hugo/content/en/getting-started/configuration.md

 {{< todo >}}TODO: distinct config.toml and others (the root object files){{< /todo >}}

+## hugo.toml vs config.toml

+In Hugo 0.110.0 we changed the default config base filename to `hugo`, e.g. `hugo.toml`.
+We will still look for `config.toml` etc., but we recommend you eventually rename it (but you need to wait if you want to support older Hugo versions).
+The main reason we're doing this is to make it easier code editors and build tools to identify this as a Hugo configuration file and project.

+{{< new-in "0.110.0" >}}

 ## Configuration Directory

 In addition to using a single site config file, one can use the `configDir` directory (default to `config/`) to maintain easier organization and environment specific settings.